Home

 11. Increase in goal directed activities, related to social, work, school, or sexual pursuits.

-12. Excessive engagement in pleasurable activities without thought to their distressing consequences, such as big spending sprees, gambling, sexual indiscretions, poor business investments.
+12. Excessive engagement in pleasurable activities without thought to their distressing consequences, such as big spending sprees, gambling, sexual indiscretions, and/or poor business investments.

 Symptoms of hypomania